Pex2892/PEAK/README.md

 ---

 # Run

+Before starting the analysis, PEAK requires to configure "__settings.cfg__".
+In this file, there are four sections: i) settings, ii) dataset, iii) regression, and iv) classification.
+Each section requires ad-ditional sub-parameters.
+- __Settings:__ this section contains the general settings of the tool, such as the seed, the number of CPUs, and the clearing of the previous results.
+- __Dataset:__ this section contains parameters related to the dataset, such as file name, separator, and the number of rows to skip.
+- __Regression:__ it contains all the settings needed to start a regression analysis, such as the dependent variable name and the parameters useful for the resampling phase.
+- __Classification:__ it contains all the settings required for classification, such as the variable to be classified, the targets and the parameters needed for the resampling phase.

 You can test that you have correctly installed the PEAK by running the following command:
 ```bash
 python3 main.py
 ```

-Before starting the analysis, PEAK requires four sections of parameters to get started: i) settings, ii) dataset, iii) regression, and iv) classification.
-Each section requires ad-ditional sub-parameters.
-- __Settings:__ this section contains the general settings of the tool, such as the seed, the number of CPUs, and the clearing of the previous results.
-- __Dataset:__ this section contains parameters related to the da-taset, such as file name, separator, and the number of rows to skip.
-- __Regression:__ it contains all the settings needed to start a re-gression analysis, such as the dependent variable name and the parameters useful for the resampling phase.
-- __Classification:__ it contains all the settings required for classi-fication, such as the variable to be classified, the targets and the parameters needed for the resampling phase.